This easy, extra creamy cheese sauce has just four simple ingredients and tastes great with broccoli, cauliflower, baked potatoes, and more!

 Storing Leftover Cheese Sauce

-This sauce is best if refrigerated and used within three days.
+This sauce is best if refrigerated and used within 3-5 days.

 Can You Freeze Cheese Sauce?